MEDSL/2018-elections-official/README.md

 ## Hawaii

-* Added 2018-12-06.
+* Added 2018-12-12.
-* Contains overall returns for house district, senate, and state office races by mode
+* Contains overall and county returns for house district, senate, and state office races by mode